 - Fond du Lac Area United Way 211 has information on food resources during COVID-19.
 Call 211 or Text “COVID19” to 211-211 to access information and resources regarding COVID-19.

-The FDL Public Library is posting Food and Housing Resources in paper on our north doors (the Sheboygan Street doors, not the parking lot doors) for people experiencing homelessness and other vulnerable populations.
+The FDL Public Library is posting Food and Housing Resources in paper on their north doors (the Sheboygan Street doors, not the parking lot doors) for people experiencing homelessness and other vulnerable populations.
 They have public wifi that is available close to the building and we have unlocked our outdoor outlets next to the north door so that people can charge their devices.

-- Coronavirus Food Assistance Program (CFAP)
+- Coronavirus Food Assistance Program (CFAP) for farmers or ranchers impacted by COVID-19.

 - Food Resources to Help Get Through COVID-19